Misinformation and computational propaganda are already a problem.

 4:00PM.
 Doors Open for Demos + Networking.
 Join us for an hour of 30+ demonstrations of technology prototypes.

-5:00PM-7:00PM.
-Presentations.
-A series of 30-minute talks will highlight key themes.
-Speakers joining the event include JD Maddox of the US State Department, a counterterrorism expert with specialization in emerging technology applications; and David Carroll, faculty member and Director of the MFA Design and Technology program at The New School, whose work on the Cambridge Analytica scandal made national headlines.
+6:00pm.
+A Nightmare for Democracy.
+Led by David Carroll, faculty member and Director of the MFA Design and Technology program at The New School, whose work on the Cambridge Analytica scandal made national headlines.

 Friday, June 8th.

 8:30AM.
 Opening Presentation.
 Led by Renee DiResta, Director of Research at New Knowledge, and Head of Policy at nonprofit Data for Democracy.

 9:00AM-11:00AM.
 Morning Session: Demos + Workshops.
 Join us for workshops led by experts from industry and research.
 The morning session will include four workshop sessions on topics ranging from how ISIS and other extremist groups are weaponizing social media to audio deepfakes.
 With leaders: Eric Feinberg, GIPEC; David Polinchock, Experiential Advertising Group; Andrew Losowsky, Mozilla; James Grimmelmann, Cornell Tech; Scott Reitherman, Creative Technologist.

 11:00AM.
 Keynote Speaker: Clint Watts, Messing with the Enemy: Surviving in a Social Media World of Hackers, Terrorists, Russians, and Fake News.

 Angelo Carusone, President of Media Matters, offers a new framework for understanding and stopping the fake news problem, recognizing it for the cheating it is and drawing on past examples of deceit that were effectively stomped out by advocates.